• Skip to primary navigation

 Having foul beef broth can cause abdominal pain, food poisoning, and several other problems.

 How Long Does Beef Broth Last?
-Does Beef Broth Go Bad?
+Does it Go Bad?
+Save for Later!

-If you are wondering how long its shelf life is, it depends on the storage conditions.
+If you are wondering how long its shelf life is, it depends on the storage conditions - see vegetable broth shelf-life guide for comparison.

 If you have a store-bought broth, then it comes with a best-by date that you can use to have it.